 As much as this might seem like a way of not opening yourself up to different opportunities, there’s only a finite amount of time you can spend pursuing them.

-It’s easy to please others by saying Yes, but its short lived since you start working on things that don’t interest you, meet people that don’t have impact on your life and waste time not working on things that you can shine at.
+It’s easy to please others by saying Yes, but it’s short lived since you start working on things that don’t interest you, meet people that don’t have an impact on your life and waste time not working on things that you can shine at.

 Another way to look at it is by saying Yes you ultimately allow others to dictate how you spend your time.

 I’ve been a big fan of the idea of outsourcing repetitive tasks to Virtual Assistants ever since I’ve read The Four Hour Work Week.